Frequently Asked Questions

 SCIS offers the following four undergraduate programmes:

-1interdisciplinary programme jointly offered by SCIS and YPHSL
+1 interdisciplinary programme jointly offered by SCIS and YPHSL

 When should I apply to do a double degree?

 If you have outstanding academic results (A level, Poly GPA or equivalent), you can apply to do a double degree at the point of application to undergraduate programme.
+Note that you are still expected to achieve a minimum cumulative GPA 3.40 at the end of second year of study to remain in the double degree programme.

 Can I apply for a computing programme if I have no prior programming experience?